Mouse DPI Analyzer

 Frequently Asked Questions About Mouse DPI

-What is mouse DPI, and how do I check it?
+What is mouse DPI, and how do I check mouse DPI?

-DPI (Dots Per Inch) measures how many pixels your cursor moves per inch of physical mouse movement.
-To check it, open this free mouse DPI tester, enter your ruler distance, drag across the screen, and read your actual sensor DPI in seconds.
+DPI (Dots Per Inch) measures how many pixels your cursor moves per inch of physical movement.
+To check it, open this free mouse dpi analyzer, enter your ruler distance, drag across the screen, and read your actual sensor DPI in real time, in seconds.

 Why is my mouse DPI different from the advertised value?